The Travel Comfort Checklist: Luggage, Neck Pillows, and What Is Actually Worth Packing

 That entire kit weighs under two pounds and takes up less space than a paperback book (minus the neck pillow).
 Everything on the list has earned its spot through actual use, not marketing promises.
 The hundred-dollar inflatable sleeping pods and the carbon-fiber luggage tags did not make the cut.
 Sometimes the best travel gear is just the simple stuff that works.

 *Images are illustrative and may differ from actual airports.
-Product recommendations are based on publicly available reviews and personal experience as of early 2026.
+Product recommendations are based on publicly available reviews and product specifications as of early 2026.
 Prices and availability may vary.
 Information is reviewed periodically.
 Always verify access policies before travel.